Tess McCabe – CWC Director and Melbourne event coordinator

 Current blog columnists:

 Andrea McArthur has a passion for all things visual.
 Type is her true love and goes weak over great design.
 After being a graphic designer for many years she has switched hats to become an educator of graphic design and enjoys watching others fall in love with design too.
-She runs her solo freelance design business in Brisbane.
+She runs her solo freelance design business.

 Dannielle is a blogger, web designer, serial organiser and passionate traveller.
 She has a secret love of 90s teen movies and can often be found on Twitter.
 In 2013, Dannielle is packing up her life in Melbourne into one suitcase and moving to Canada to make her crazy dream, of a more adventurous life, happen.
 You can find out more on her blog.